sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

     }
     ...

-Since inception v3 was trained on 1000 classes it has a 1000 vector output, representing the probability that the input is each class.
-There are more than 1000 classes in the Imagenet dataset so we need to know what each output represents, in terms of physical output on the model and the class id it belongs to.
-This paired with the mapping file above will allow us to correctly state predictions in the network in a human readable way.
+Since inception v3 was trained on 1000 classes it has a 1000 vector output.
+This represents the probability of the input being each class.
+There are more than 1000 classes in the Imagenet dataset, so we need to know what each output represents in terms of output vector of the model and the class id it belongs to.
+This, paired with the mapping file above, will allow us to correctly state predictions in a human readable way.

-Each of these files are needed to be able to load up the Inception v3 model, and then classify and understand the output of classification.
+Each of these files are needed to load the Inception v3 model and then classify and understand the output of classification.
 From this we can parse the files to get class values and class ids from the dataset that was used to train Inception v3.

 {% highlight python %}
 id_to_name = {}